Georgia Space Grant Consortium Presents Lights, Camera, Explore!

 A K-12 STEM Video Competition

 Do you have a science topic you love?
-Do you want to share it with other kids?
+Do you want to share it with others?
 Did you ever want to be a STEM movie star?
 This is your chance!

-Lights, Camera, Space is a competition where the kids become the teachers!
+Lights, Camera, Explore is a competition where the students become the teachers!
 Just make a video of yourself explaining a science concept and doing a cool activity or demo related to that concept, and submit it to us.
-We’ll post everyone’s videos to a central page so kids can learn from each other, and select a top video each week as our weekly feature!
+We’ll post everyone’s videos to a central page so students can learn from each other, and select a top video in each age group (Elementary, Middle, and High School) each month as our monthly feature!

 You can check out the submissions so far here: Lights, Camera, Explore Entries